ropensci/rtika/README.md

 Get Metadata
 ------------

-Metadata comes with the `json` output option, as well as `xml` and `html`.
-A side effect is the text document structure is also retained, like table cells.
+Metadata comes with the `json`,`xml` and `html` output options.
+A side effect is that Tika retains more document structure, like table cells.

 ``` r
 library('jsonlite')